Anvi98/Project-3-Newsweek/README.md

 ### Steps to follow

-- Clone the repository to your locaL machine.
+- Clone the repository to your locaL machine by typing this code below in your terminal: git clone git@github.com:Anvi98/Project-3-Newsweek.git

 - Open the index.html file with the browser of your preference.
+- Enjoy !!

 >## Authors
  👤 **Alex E**